Home Wrongful Death

 • Hospital bills and other medical expenses for the decedent’s last injury or illness

-• Lost wages, including potential lost earnings which the decedent would have likely earned if he or she had survived
+• Lost wages, including potential lost earnings which the decedent would have likely earned if they had survived

 Surviving family members could also pursue the following damages as part of a wrongful death claim in Santa Ana: